evantao96/NBA-Player-Network/README.md

 ## Testing ##

 - Compile `javac -cp .:jsoup-1.17.1.jar Main.java`
-- Run `java -cp .:jsoup-1.17.1.jar Main`, and then type in the years of whichever seasons you want to include in the network.
+- Run `java -cp .:jsoup-1.17.1.jar Main`, and then type in the years (i.e. `2012`) of whichever seasons you want to include in the network.

 ## Conclusions ##